Ask a Question

 You MUST book flights at the following times to meet these air transfers:

-Arrival: Your flight must land before 09:30 to allow time to collect your luggage, clear passport control and meet in the international arrivals hall by 11:00.
+Arrival: Your flight must land before 09:00 to allow time to collect your luggage, clear passport control and meet at the info desk arrivals hall ORTambo by 10:00.
 If you arrive later than this then you will have to pay extra for a private road transfer.
-Your light aircraft transfer departs around 12:30 from Lanseria airport and you should arrive to Limpopo Valley Airstrip, close to the stables, at 14:05.
+You will depart by road to Lanseria International @ 11:30 for the charter flight to Botswana at 12:30.
+You should arrive to Limpopo Valley Airstrip, close to the stables, at 14:15.

 There are luggage restrictions on the light aircraft which will be detailed in full after you have booked.